bottlerocketjonny/bottlerocketjonny/README.md

 👋 | Hey everyone!
 I'm Jonny, a Full Stack Developer based in London, UK.

-🥞 | Java, Spring Boot, TypeScript, React.
+🥞 | Java, Spring Boot, TypeScript, React and the surrounding ecosystems.

 🧑‍💻 | Currently, I'm working at <a href="https://www.japeto.ai/">Japeto</a>, an Innovate UK funded start-up.
 We are building a Chatbot framework that will be used by charities and the NHS.

-☕ | In my spare time, I'm looking to contribute to Open Source projects based around my tech stack.
+☕ | In my spare time, I'm looking to contribute to some Open Source projects!

 🚀 | Get in touch with me via my email bottlerocketjonny@protonmail.com or through the links at the top.